LoginRadius/html5-sdk/README.md

 <h6 id="UpdateConsentProfileByAccessToken-put-"> Update Consent By Access Token (PUT)</h6>
- This API is to update consents using access token.
+ This API is to update consents using an access token.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/consent-management/update-consent-by-access-token/)